markand/irccd/CONTRIBUTE.md

 Warning: it will **remove** the revisions from history so use with care.

-    $ hg strip -r 21:22         # using the example above
+    $ hg strip -B feature-xyz   # using the example above
-    $ hg book -d feature-xyz    # delete the bookmark

-Newer versions of Mercurial support `-B` argument:

-    $ hg strip -B feature-xyz   # shortcut

-You can just go back on the @ bookmark as it's the safest choice.
+You can just go back on the @ bookmark as explained in previous section.

-    $ hg pull                   # fetch changesets
-    $ hg up @                   # update to @

 ### How to merge upstream code to continue my patch